lion-agi/lionagi/md_docs/API reference/validator/validator.md

 - `Any`: The validated value.

 **Raises**:
-- `FieldError`: If validation fails.
+- `LionValueError`: If validation fails.

 **Description**:
 Validates a specific field in a form, using the active rules.